 Christmas, of course, is all about family.
 It’s the one time of year we take time out of our busy lives to get together, criticise the dryness of a dead bird, have a row and fall asleep in front of Eastenders.
 But while all that family time can sap your emotional reserves, it’s just as much of a drain on your energy resources.
 More people in the house means more lights on, more food consumed and longer heating hours.

 To counter this, try and make all your guests aware of leaving lights and appliances on when they leave the room.
 Keep a beady eye on anything on standby that’s not being used.
 And remember - more people also means more body heat.
 The one advantage to being descended upon by the family hordes is that you can dial down that thermostat by a couple of degrees without anyone noticing.
 There’s something rather Christmassy about a family coming together to provide warmth and comfort for each other, isn’t there?
 No?
 Just us, moving on....

 Still dreaming of a white Christmas?
 You’ll soon be praying for the snow to leave and never come back.This winter is predicted to be the coldest since 1947, which is why you should do as much as possible to keep the heating bill down.

 You can start by making sure your house has been fully draught-proofed.
-This inexpensive and easy job can save you an average of £55 a year on your heating bill.
+These inexpensive and easy jobs can save you an average of £55 a year on your heating bill.

 It's also time to pass out the Christmas jumpers.
 Not only do they look awesome, they also increase body heat by as much as four degrees, meaning you can dial down that thermostat right down.
 And if everyone wears one, no-one feels embarrassed.
 Bonus.